 The great thing about making a grilled cheese sandwich is that on just about any given day, most of us have some variety of bread and cheese on hand.
-Grilled cheese recipes are easy to come by.
+Creative grilled cheese recipes are easy to come by.

 It’s hard to believe, but the great American grilled cheese originally started out as an open-faced sandwich topped with shredded American cheese.
 During the Great Depression, when pre-sliced bread and processed cheese became widely available, the combination grew more popular—but still remained open-faced.
 The second slice of bread was added in the 1960s, transforming the sandwich into the grilled delight we know today.

 Grilled cheese sandwiches are so ingrained in the American food culture that there’s even a month dedicated to it.
-April is National Grilled Cheese month, and you can find hundreds of grilled cheese recipes and contests looking to find the next great grilled cheese ingredient combinations around the country.
+April is National Grilled Cheese month, and you can find hundreds of grilled cheese recipes and contests looking to find the best gourmet grilled cheese ingredient combinations around the country.
 The Los Angeles Times has embraced National Grilled Cheese month in a big way—check out this article for mouthwatering combinations of cheese, condiments and bread.
-And, of course, Wisconsin has its own Grilled Cheese Championship, held every April in Dodgeville.
+And, of course, Wisconsin showcases creative grilled cheese recipes in its own Grilled Cheese Championship, held every April in Dodgeville.

 How to Make Grilled Cheese